 Parish councils are the first (or lowest!) tier of local government.
 They exist to deal with parish issues which are probably too minor and too numerous to be dealt with by county councils.
 The parish council provides a local view to Wiltshire on all planning applications which are submitted to the local council.
 They also concern themselves over issues relating to traffic, pedestrians, footpaths, the Og, flooding, maintenance, structures (eg the church, war memorials bus shelters etc), access, rights of way, notice boards, signposts, nuisance (mud, litter, dog mess etc) and a host of other things which, at might seem trivial but nonetheless can be of vital importance to maintaining a pleasant and happy environment in which to live.

 All parish councillors are unpaid volunteers who have been elected through a ballot which is held once every four years, in May.
-If you are interested in becoming a parish councillor, please contact our parish clerk, Jenni Clarke (firstname.lastname@example.org).
+If you are interested in becoming a parish councillor, please contact our parish clerk, Liz Wright (firstname.lastname@example.org).
 The Chair of The Parish Council is elected by the councillors, at the Annual General Meeting of The Parish Council.

 The War Memorial